AutoARIMA

 keystr, optional

 The timestamp column of data.
-The data type of key column should be INTEGER, TIMESTAMP, DATE or SECONDDATE.
+The data type of the key column should be INTEGER, TIMESTAMP, DATE, or SECONDDATE.
 For ARIMAX only.

-In massive mode, defaults to the first-non group key column of data if the index columns of data is not provided.
+In massive mode, defaults to the first non-group key column of data if the index columns of data are not provided.
 Otherwise, defaults to the second of index columns of data and the first column of index columns is group_key.

 group_keystr, optional

-Defaults to the first column of data if the index columns of data is not provided.
+Defaults to the first column of data if the index columns of data are not provided.
 Otherwise, defaults to the first column of index columns.

 group_paramsdict, optional